aravie/cs630-qemu-lab/README.md

 compiled for **Protected mode**.

-To boot with curses based graphic (console friendly), please pass 'G=0' to make, exit with 'ESC+2' to Qemu monitor console and the 'quit' command.
+To boot with curses based graphic (console friendly), please pass 'G=0' to make, exit with 'ESC' + '2' to Qemu monitor console and the 'quit' command.

     $ make boot G=0

+To debug with it, in one terminal:

+    $ make boot D=1

+In another:

+    $ gdb boot.o
+    (gdb) target remote :1234
+    (gdb) b start
+    (gdb) b getRTC
+    (gdb) b printTime

 #### **Real mode** exercise